 “Streetwear is so many people’s go-to each day because dress codes have become so much more relaxed,” says Harvey Nichols menswear buyer Lara Djandji.
 “The amount of customers looking for tailoring has decreased as more and more people are wearing jeans with a jacket to work, and those who previously wore jeans are now more inclined to shop for a tracksuit.”

 Fortunately, streetwear itself has grown up, too.
-So whether you’re looking to adjust your style, or just refine your jeans-and-a-sweatshirt wardrobe, here are six ways to do it without looking like a try-hard.
+So whether you’re looking to adjust your style, or just refine your jeans-and-a-sweatshirt wardrobe, here are six ways to wear streetwear outfits without looking like a try-hard.

 Rule One: Luxe Up Your Fabrics

 Streetwear clothing were, until recently, things you could happily fall off a skateboard while wearing; hence why most were rendered in denim and heavy cottons, in non-constrictive fits.
 But modern streetwear aesthetics has stepped out of the skatepark and designers have reworked time-honoured pieces – hoodies, cargo trousers, trainers – into garments you wouldn’t want to risk on the concrete.

 Rule Two: Don’t Be A Hypebeast